coding-nomadic/recipe-service/README.md

 ## Features in this application-

-- Jwt support for quick login.
+- JwT support for quick login.
 - Regular Username/Password authentication.
 - Stores user information in the PostgreSQL database.
 - Email verification to confirm during user registration